Not Your Grandmother’s Baby Shower

 Modern and unique baby shower ideas for Solo Moms

 Getting ready to plan a baby shower for a Solo Mom-to-be, or planning your own?
 Feeling overwhelmed with ideas, or can’t find anything that fits?
 In our modern world, many women stick to tradition and have all-female baby showers, but that shouldn’t stop you from having an all-gender event.
-Our variety of fun baby shower ideas will please even the pickiest Solo Mom-to-be and her guests.
+Our variety of fun baby shower and gift ideas will please even the pickiest Solo Mom-to-be and her guests.

 Themed costume baby shower